-5.281 This section presents the appraisal of the policies that allocate sites in the District.
+5.282 This section presents the appraisal of the policies that allocate sites in the District.
 The IIA presents the appraisal of all sites included in the plan.
-This takes in all sites previously allocated by the currently adopted Local Plan as well as sites that have planning permission.
-It also includes sites that are not identified for allocation in the adopted Local Plan and as such are newly identified sites in the draft Local Plan presently subject to IIA.
+This takes in all sites allocated by the emerging Local Plan, including sites previously allocated by the currently adopted Local Plan and sites that now have planning permission.
+It also includes sites that were not identified for allocation in the adopted Local Plan and as such are newly identified sites in the Local Plan presently subject to IIA.
 Maps showing the location of each of the site allocations are presented in Figures 5.1a and 5.1b, later in this section.

-5.282 The first column in the appraisal matrix for each site presents the likely sustainability effects for the allocation without any mitigation that might be required through the specific policy that allocates it (i.e. a 'policy-off' appraisal).
-The site allocation policies are presented by the spatial area they occupy within the District (Winchester Town, the South Hampshire Urban Area and the Markets Towns and Rural Villages).
+5.283 The first column in the appraisal matrix for each site presents the likely sustainability effects for the allocation without any mitigation that might be required through the specific policy that allocates it (i.e. a 'policy-off' appraisal).
+The site allocation policies are presented by the spatial area they occupy within the District (Winchester Town, the South Hampshire Urban Area and the

+Markets Towns and Rural Area).
 Sites that have been carried forward from the adopted Local Plan are identified with a 'c' in the 'policy-off' reference.

-5.283 Where site-specific allocation policies in the draft Local Plan include mitigation, this has been reflected in the final column of the appraisal matrix for each site.
-The effects of other policies in the draft Local Plan are not included in the appraisals of individual site allocations; instead, the effects of the Plan as a whole as considered in the Cumulative Effects chapter.
+5.284 Where site-specific allocation policies in the Local Plan include mitigation, this has been reflected in the final column of the appraisal matrix for each site.
+The effects of other policies in the Local Plan are not included in the appraisals of individual site allocations; instead, the effects of the Plan as a whole are considered in the 'Cumulative effects' chapter.

-5.284 Further detail of the appraisal of the sites at each settlement are provided in Appendix F. The text below each table sets out details of where the policy could potentially mitigate negative effects and strengthen positive effects of development at the site.
-Given the level of detail already provided in the individual site assessment matrices, the text below each table focusses on describing where potential changes to the effects for the IIA objectives could result when considering the policy requirements.
+5.285 Further details of the appraisal of the sites at each settlement are provided in Appendix F. This appendix presents a site assessment proforma, including a map of the site boundary, for each allocated site.
+The text below each table setting out the likely sustainability effects for each site in this chapter, presents details of where the related site allocation policy could potentially mitigate negative effects and strengthen positive effects of development at the site.
+Given the level of detail already provided in the individual site assessment proformas, the text below each table focusses on describing where potential changes to the effects for the IIA objectives could result when considering the policy requirements.
 The same approach to the scoping out of IIA objectives is followed through from the 'policy-off' appraisal of site options.
 That is to say, effects are not presented for IIA objectives 3: climate change adaptation, 5: community cohesion and safety and 6: housing.
 This is described in more detail in Chapter 4.